Axolotl Care Hub Axolotl Care Hub The Complete Guide

 Ammonia or nitrite spikes can cause disorientation and loss of coordination:

-• Perform emergency water changes if needed
+• Perform prompt water changes if needed

 • Review axolotl tank setup for proper cycling guidance